 After 8 months of studies, the 18 students succeeded in the program and are now part of the 64 alumni that have been trained in Haiti since 2011.

-25 BAMS Mali students participated in a graduation ceremony held June 26th at the Charles Mérieux Infectiology Center in Bamako.
+25 BAMS Mali students participated in a graduation ceremony held June 26th at the Charles Mérieux Center for Infectious Disease in Bamako.

-Dr. Souleymane Sacko, representing the Ministry of Public Health and Hygiene of Mali, Isabelle Hardy, Director of the School of Biology - Biochemistry – Biotechnology (ESTBB) of the Catholic University of Lyon, Dr. Josette Najjar, Training & Courses Manager at Fondation Mérieux and Prof. Souleymane Diallo, Director of the Charles Mérieux Infectiology Center, participated in the ceremony with the faculty and guests.
+Dr. Souleymane Sacko, representing the Ministry of Public Health and Hygiene of Mali, Isabelle Hardy, Director of the School of Biology – Biochemistry – Biotechnology (ESTBB) of the Catholic University of Lyon, Dr. Josette Najjar, Training & Courses Manager at Fondation Mérieux and Prof. Souleymane Diallo, Director of the Charles Mérieux Center for Infectious Disease, participated in the ceremony with the faculty and guests.